machines-in-motion/mpi_cmake_modules/doc/doxygen.md

 ## Implementation details

-The `Doxyfile.in` place in this repository's `resources` folder is reponsible for the parsing paramters and shape of the documentation.
+The `Doxyfile.in` place in this repository's `resources` folder is responsible for the parsing parameters and shape of the documentation.
 The idea here is that upon build Doxygen will go recursively through all the current project files looking for the C/C++/Python/Markdown files and generate the documentation automatically.